An apple a day...

 For the apple filling, peel, core and slice the apples, put into a pan, and boil with the water till soft.
 Add cinnamon.
 Take off heat, and mash to smooth and mushy.

-The crumble mix is made by hand, take all the ingredients and rub between your fingers to make breadcrumbs.
+The crumble mix is made by hand, take your plain flour, butter (soy butter) and brown sugar and put all together in a bowl.
+Rub between your fingers to make breadcrumbs.
 Take a good handful and spread over a baking tray, bake in the oven to crisp for 5-10 minutes.
 Roll the remaining flat and cut out 4cm circles.
 Bake these for 5-10 minutes, so slightly underbaked.

 To assemble, pour custard 2/3 up the case, add 1tbsp of the apple mash, place a crumble disc on top, then sprinkle some of the crumble crumbs on top of that.
 Place in the oven for 5-10 minutes until the crumble has gone darker and the disc looks firm.